 A single lemon tree can produce up to 600 pounds of lemons in just one year.

 It might seem really simple, but helping kids set up their very own lemonade stand is actually a very cool way to teach them about entrepreneurship, fiscal responsibility, and life goals.
 Since its launch in 2007, Lemonade Day has helped over one million children across North America.
 What a sweet way to use lemons!

 Even something as simple as learning how to make and sell lemonade is enough to make a huge difference in a child’s world.
 88% of parents with children who participated in 2016’s National Lemonade Day said their children had a sense of purpose after opening their own lemonade stand and 90% said their kids had higher self-esteem.
 Talk about a new zest for life!

-Teaching kids how to start, own, and operate their own business means they’re ahead of the game!
-Kids who participate in National Lemonade Day will have an idea of how to set goals and trust their own decisions all while they gain a sense of empowerment and self-worth!
+Kids who participate in National Lemonade Day will have an idea of how to set goals and trust their own decisions while gaining a sense of empowerment and self-worth.
 They’re just one lemonade stand away from all the tools for success.
+Teaching kids how to start, own and operate their own business means they’re ahead of the game!